ASK: Adaptive Self-improving Knowledge Framework for Audio Text Retrieval: Experiments

 \subsection{Ablation Study and Analysis}

-To validate the contribution of each component within our ASK framework, we conduct a series of ablation studies on the AudioCaps dataset using the ResNet-BERT architecture and an in-domain knowledge source (ASK$^+$).
+To validate the contribution of each component within our ASK framework, we conduct a series of ablation studies on the AudioCaps dataset using the ResNet-BERT architecture and an in-domain knowledge source.
 The results are presented in Table~\ref{tab:ablation_study}.

-\paragraph{Impact of Multi-Grained Knowledge Bases.} We first analyze the necessity of our multi-grained design.
+\paragraph{\textbf{Impact of Multi-Grained Knowledge Bases}.} We first analyze the necessity of our multi-grained design.
 Removing the fine-grained knowledge base results in a substantial performance drop of 4.3\% absolute in A2T R@1, confirming the critical role of instance-level details for precise retrieval.
 Similarly, removing the coarse-grained base leads to a 4.6\% drop in A2T R@1, which underscores the importance of the global semantic prior provided by the prototypes.
-The full model, which leverages both, significantly outperforms either single-granularity variant, demonstrating that the fine- and coarse-grained knowledge sources are complementary.
+The model, which leverages both, significantly outperforms either single-granularity variant, demonstrating that the fine- and coarse-grained knowledge sources are complementary.

-\paragraph{Impact of Core ASK Mechanisms.} We then ablate the core mechanisms of ASK. \textbf{1) Knowledge Injection:} Disabling the knowledge injection step causes a notable drop of 2.9\% in A2T R@1.
-This empirically validates that creating gradient pathways to out-of-batch data is the primary driver for breaking the GLB and enhancing representations. \textbf{2) Reliability Weighting:} Ablating our adaptive reliability weighting mechanism ("w/o Adaptive Reliability Weighting") results in a significant 2.7\% drop in A2T R@1 and a 1.5\% drop in T2A R@1.
+\paragraph{\textbf{Impact of Core ASK Mechanisms}.} We then ablate the core mechanisms of ASK. \textbf{1) Knowledge Injection:} Disabling the knowledge injection step causes a notable drop of 2.9\% in A2T R@1.
+This empirically validates that creating gradient pathways to out-of-batch data is the primary driver for breaking the GLB and enhancing representations. \textbf{2) Reliability Weighting:} Ablating our adaptive reliability weighting mechanism results in a significant 2.7\% drop in A2T R@1 and a 1.5\% drop in T2A R@1.
 This provides strong evidence that not all retrieved knowledge is equally beneficial, and that modulating the loss based on cross-modal consistency is crucial for mitigating the impact of noises and achieving robust performance.

-\paragraph{Impact of Dynamic Knowledge Refinement.} To validate our solution to the Representation Drift Mismatch, we analyze the impact of the knowledge base update frequency $\mathcal{T}$.
-As shown in Table~\ref{tab:ablation_study}, removing the dynamic refinement entirely causes a substantial performance drop of 2.8\% in A2T R@1.
-This provides strong empirical evidence for our theoretical analysis in Section~\ref{sec:rdm}, confirming that allowing the RDM to grow unchecked harms performance by injecting stale, misaligned knowledge.
+\paragraph{\textbf{Impact of Dynamic Knowledge Refinement}.} We evaluate the effect of the knowledge-base update period $\mathcal{T}$ on mitigating RDM.
+As shown in Table~\ref{tab:ablation_study}, disabling dynamic refinement leads to a 2.8\% drop in A2T R\@1, empirically validating our theoretical claim in Section~\ref{sec:rdm} that unchecked RDM introduces stale and misaligned knowledge.